soen/Conjunction/CONTRIBUTING.md

 ### Tests

+Tests are located in the ``*.Tests`` projects and are using [xUnit.net](https://xunit.github.io/).
+By default, the test projects use [Visual Studio runner](https://github.com/xunit/visualstudio.xunit) to run the tests.

 ### Docs

 Improvements to the documentation are always welcome.
 In the docs we abide by typographic rules, so instead of ' you should use '.
 Same goes for “ ” and dashes (—) where appropriate.
 These rules only apply to the text, not to code blocks.